-We are the oldest democratic political party in the world and the American Jewish Community’s connection to the party stretches back to its very first days under the leadership of Thomas Jefferson.
-Since the 1920’s the Democratic party has been the natural home of the American Jewish Community.
+We are the oldest democratic political party in the world, and the American Jewish Community’s connection to the party stretches back to its very first days under the leadership of Thomas Jefferson.